-When a person under a disability is a defendant in a suit, the court appoints a conduct and competent attorney-at-law" as the guardian ad litem for the defendant.33 If the plaintiff knows that the defendant is a person under a disability, counsel for the plaintiff can allege that fact in the complaint and request appointment of a guardian ad litem in the prayer for relief.
-If it is not made there, counsel will have to file a separate motion for the appointment of a guardian ad litem.
-If the person under a disability under a di e of properly handlin r be ng it, oi v" in ed is represented by an attorney-at-law who is counsel of record, the court is not required to appoint a guardian ad litem unless the interest of justice requires it.
+When a person under a disability is a defendant in a suit, the court appoints "a discreet and competent attorney-at-law" as the guardian ad litem for the defendant.
+If the plaintiff knows that the defendant is a person under a disability, counsel for the plaintiff can allege that fact in the complaint and request appointment of a guardian ad litem in the prayer for relief.
+If it is not made there, counsel must file a separate motion for the appointment of a guardian ad litem.

+If an attorney-at-law who is counsel of record represents the person under a disability, the court is not required to appoint a guardian ad litem unless the interest of justice requires it.
 In addition, a guardian ad litem is not responsible for the costs of the suit.
 The court may allow reasonable compensation, usually paid by the defendant, to the guardian ad litem if they have rendered substantial service in representing the interests of the person under a disability.